mscastillo/FSE/README.md

 ### Dependencies

 The main script, `tSNE_analysis.m`, depends on the [MATLAB implementation](http://lvdmaaten.github.io/tsne/) of the tSNE method.
 The original code from the tSNE algorithm can be found in [Simple_tSNE/](https://github.com/mscastillo/Analyses/tree/master/tSNE_analysis/Simple_tSNE).
-Before running the program check on *SETTINGS*, at the begining of the main script, that the path is correct.
+Before running the program check the path in *SETTINGS*, at the begining of the main script.

-> [Best Practices in Exploratory Factor Analysis](http://pareonline.net/pdf/v10n7.pdf). *Practical Assessment, Research & Evaluation* (2005).

 ### Input